kkuchta/css-only-chat/README.md

 **Should I use this in real life?** Dear god yes.

 **I have an idea for how this could be made better/worse/hackier** [Tweet at me (@kkuchta)](https://twitter.com/kkuchta).
 I'm always down to see a terrible idea taken further!

+### Practical Details

+If you want to install and use this locally you should:
+1. Re-evaluate your life choices
+2. If you simply must continue, check out INSTALL.md

+If you want to contribute, see number 1 above.
+After that, just fork this repo, make a change, and then open a PR against this repo.